tuist/tuist/projects/tuist/fixtures/README.md

 ## ios_app_with_remote_swift_package

-An iOS application with remote Swift package
+An iOS application with remote Swift package.

 ## ios_app_with_local_swift_package

-An iOS application with remote Swift package
+An iOS application with local Swift package.

 ## ios_app_with_static_library_and_package

-An iOS application that depends on static library that depends on Swift package where static library is defined first
+An iOS application that depends on static library that depends on Swift package where static library is defined first.

 Note: to re-create `PrebuiltStaticFramework.framework` run `ios_app_with_static_library_and_package/Prebuilt/build.sh`